brandongregory/dndhelp/src/5e-homebrew/subclasses/ranger-urban-hunter.md

 _7th-level Urban Hunter feature_

-When you hit a creature marked with Hot on the Trail using an Attack on your turn, you can force the creature to make a Wisdom saving throw (DC = 8 + wisdom modifier + proficiency bonus).
+When you hit a creature using an Attack on your turn, you can force the creature to make a Dexterity saving throw (DC = 8 + wisdom modifier + proficiency bonus).
 On a failed throw, the creature’s movement speed is halved until the start of your next turn.
 This feature can be used only once on each of your turns.

 ## Relentless Hunter

 _7th-level Urban Hunter feature_

 Once your prey is in your sights, nothing can keep you from it.
-You have advantage on saving throws against being Blinded or Deafened.
-Additionally, you have advantage on Athletics checks related to jumping.
+You have advantage on Athletics and Acrobatics check while Hot on the Trail is active.

-## Brutal Familiarity
+## Marked for Death

 _11th-level Urban Hunter feature_

-You’ve studied your prey and know how it moves and strikes.
-While a creature is marked with Hot on the Trail, it attacks you with disadvantage, and you have advantage on attack rolls against it.
+If you hit a creature marked with Hot on the Trail with an attack on your turn, you may make one additional attack against it as part of the attack action on your turn.
+You may only make one additional attack in this way on each of your turns.

 ## City Prowler